OpenM-Project/mcdoc.github.io/docs/learn.md

 This page is focused on the Bedrock Edition of Minecraft.
 However, it can be used for other apps that use the same licensing system as Minecraft for Windows.
 :::

-We all unlock Minecraft using 3rd-Party Softwares (listed [here](/bedrock/windows#minecraft-for-windows)).
+If you're here, you've probably unlocked Minecraft using any 3rd-Party Software (listed [here](/bedrock/windows#minecraft-for-windows)).
 If your wondering how they work, this page is just for you!
-But before that, lets define the methods these 3rd-Party Softwars use.
+But before that, lets explore the various methods these 3rd-Party Softwars use.

 ## Methods